 A title report detailing the history of ownership is called an abstract of title and is generally conducted by a title examiner before any transactions are completed on the property.
-CW Solutions has been instrumental in streamlining titles searches for clients on a national level with a focus primarily on the wireless and utility industries.
-CW Solutions offers ownership reports to full title searches for up to 100 years.
+CW Solutions has been instrumental in streamlining title searches for clients on a national level with a focus primarily on wireless and utility industries.
+CW Solutions offers ownership reports to full title searches for 100 years and beyond.

 - Document Retrieval

 - Record Owner Searches

 Understanding the Function of a Title Search